-4 Parts Countertop Blend: 1 Part Water
+4-4.5 Parts Countertop Blend: 1 Part Water Plus up to 25% medium...

 Slight adjustments for temperature, humidity or personal preference may be made to these formulas.
 Be sure to mix thoroughly to help eliminate clumps in the mix.
 Mixing can be done with a kitchen whisk or a power drill and mixing paddle.